 This is a relatively inexpensive piece of meat.
 There is more bone and connective tissue inside it but once cooked slowly, the fat melts away and gives the lamb a wonderful flavour.
 This can be bought on the bone or ask your butcher to bone and roll it for you.
 Jamie Oliver has some wonderful recipes for this.

 The leg is great for roasting for a large group of people.
 Weighing 2.2kg – 3 kg it will feeds 6-10 people.it is best roasted in the oven on a roasting tray.
 It can be cut in half and sold by your local butcher as a fillet of lamb and a shank of lamb.
-There are many great recipes on the internet from simple roasting with seasoning and herbs and garlic to marinated in yoghurt and barbequed!
+There are many great recipes on the internet from simple roasting with seasoning and herbs and garlic to marinated in yoghurt and barbecued!

 This is a large flat piece of meat that is full of flavour.
 It can be chopped into slices and panfried or boned and stuffed and braised with some stuffing inside.
 One piece would be enough for two.

-Tender and flavoursome, it is best panfried as is or coated in seasoned flour and panfried.
+Tender and flavoursome, liver is best panfried as is or coated in seasoned flour and panfried.
 Be careful of overcooking as it becomes hard and dry if overcooked.
 Press it with your finger while on the pan. a little springiness and its perfect.

 Gigot / Shoulder chops are cut from the Forequarter or shoulder and are best when braised .
 The lamb is most tender before November and the gigot can be panfried while still young.
 Cook with the bone attached and the bone will impart its flavour into the dish.
 Sideloin Chops are very tender and can be panfried or grilled.
 When left in the piece it is called a Rump of Lamb and Restaurants roast it.